ericallam/docrails/guides/source/ja/2_3_release_notes.md

+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON https://guides.rubyonrails.org.**

-Rails 2.3 - 2009/03 [未訳]
+Ruby on Rails 2.3 Release Notes
 ===============================

 Rails 2.3 delivers a variety of new and improved features, including pervasive Rack integration, refreshed support for Rails Engines, nested transactions for Active Record, dynamic and default scopes, unified rendering, more efficient routing, application templates, and quiet backtraces.
 This list covers the major upgrades, but doesn't include every little bug fix and change.
-If you want to see everything, check out the [list of commits](http://github.com/rails/rails/commits/master) in the main Rails repository on GitHub or review the `CHANGELOG` files for the individual Rails components.
+If you want to see everything, check out the [list of commits](https://github.com/rails/rails/commits/2-3-stable) in the main Rails repository on GitHub or review the `CHANGELOG` files for the individual Rails components.

 --------------------------------------------------------------------------------

 Application Architecture
 ------------------------

-There are two major changes in the architecture of Rails applications: complete integration of the [Rack](http://rack.rubyforge.org/) modular web server interface, and renewed support for Rails Engines.
+There are two major changes in the architecture of Rails applications: complete integration of the [Rack](https://rack.github.io/) modular web server interface, and renewed support for Rails Engines.

 ### Rack Integration

 Rails has now broken with its CGI past, and uses Rack everywhere.
-This required and resulted in a tremendous number of internal changes (but if you use CGI, don't worry; Rails now supports CGI through a proxy interface.)
+This required and resulted in a tremendous number of internal changes (but if you use CGI, don't worry; Rails now supports CGI through a proxy interface).
 Still, this is a major change to Rails internals.
 After upgrading to 2.3, you should test on your local environment and your production environment.
 Some things to test:

 * Sessions
 * Cookies